ThomasPhilipp/go-event-api/README.md

 * Gin: a HTTP web framework

 ## Tools

-* REST Client for Viusal Studio Code(https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
+### REST Client for Viusal Studio Code
+This VSCode extension (https://marketplace.visualstudio.com/items?itemName=humao.rest-client) makes testing an API very easy.
+All files are placed under the `api-test` folder.

+### SQLite3
+The SQLite3 project creates on the fly the `api.db` file.

 ## Project Setup